luhtfiimanal/csvdata/README.md

     - "min": Minimum
     - "first": First
     - "last": Last
-- `EpochOffset`: An `int64` defining the epoch offset of the csv files.
+- `EpochOffset`: An `string` defining the epoch offset for the `StartTime`, `EndTime` and output time. `EpochOffset` must be in Golang time duration string format.
+Example `24m00s` for 24 minutes epoch offset.
-- `StartTime`: A `time.Time` object defining the start time of the aggregation.
+- `StartTime`: A `time.Time` object defining the start time of the aggregation, in local time.
+Local time is UTC + `EpochOffset`.
-- `EndTime`: A `time.Time` object defining the end time of the aggregation.
+- `EndTime`: A `time.Time` object defining the end time of the aggregation, in local time.
+Local time is UTC + `EpochOffset`.
 - `TimePrecision`: A `string` defining the time precision of the aggregation.
 The accepted string values are:
-  - "year": Year
-  - "month": Month
-  - "day": Day
-  - "hour": Hour
-  - "minute": Minute
   - "second": Second
+  - "microsecond": Microsecond
+  - "millisecond": Millisecond
 - `AggWindow`: A `string` defining the aggregation window of the aggregation.
-The aggregation window must be in Golang time format.
-The aggregation window must contain the year, month and day.
+The aggregation window must be in Golang time duration string format.
+Example `24h` for daily aggregation window or `1h` for hourly aggregation window.

 ### Returns